 Service accounts provide access to the Google Play Developer Publishing API on behalf of an application rather than an end user.
 Service accounts are suitable for accessing the API from an unattended server, such as an automated build server (e.g. Jenkins).
 All actions will be shown as originating from the service account.
 You can edit permissions for the service account on the ‘User Accounts & Rights’ page.

-Scroll to the bottom of the page and click Create Service Account.
-Then click the link Google API Console.
+Scroll to the bottom of the page and click on Create new service account.

 You will be redirected to Google Cloud Platform for managing your service accounts. Сlick the +CREATE SERVICE ACCOUNT button at the top of the page

 Click the Add key button.

 Download your JSON file by clicking the Create button.

 Then you will see the message about private key.